Riaan-Rossouw/DAIAT/README.md

 * 'SeasonalityCharts': Monthly agricultural product trade figures, to identify potential seasonality in trade

 #### Scripts
-* 'collect_data.r': downloads certain data sources via API's.
+* '01_Collect_Data_vYYYY-MM-DD.r': downloads certain data sources via API's.
-* 'clean_data.r': collects data (from 'RawData'), cleans it (saved to 'CleanData'), then compiles the final database (saved to 'FinalDatabase').
+* '01_Clean_Data_vYYYY-MM-DD.r': collects data (from 'RawData'), cleans it (saved to 'CleanData'), then compiles the final database (saved to 'FinalDatabase').

 #### 3. Data used and sources
 Refer to 'RawData' folder for detail.